 Search Engine Marketing: Often used interchangeably for “paid services” providing visibility on search engines, like PPC.
 Search Engine Marketing is actually any effort you put forth to help your website show up in search engines.
 Since, SEO at its core is really marketing…

 Conversion Rate Optimization: A website’s conversion rate is the percentage of people who take the desired action on the website.
 Common conversion points include buying a product through an ecommerce checkout process (sale), signing up for a free trial (lead), or registering to receive email newsletters (lead).
-By doing CRO testing, online marketers can identify points in the conversion process where visitors tend to bounce, or leave the conversion path, and proceed to take steps to remove friction from the process, and increase the number of people who successfully complete the conversion.
+By doing CRO testing, online marketers can identify points in the conversion process where visitors tend to bounce, or leave the conversion path, and proceed to take steps to remove friction from the process and increase the number of people who successfully complete the conversion.

 Click-Through Rate: The percentage of people that see the link to a website and actually proceed to click on it.
 An example of this would be: 100 people see a link and 10 people actually click on it – this would equal a 10% CTR.
 CTR is relevant in PPC, in email marketing and even in SEO.

 Cost Per Thousand: Don’t let the “M” confuse you.
 It’s actually the Roman numeral for 1,000!
-Instead of paying for each click on an ad like in PPC (or Adwords) campaigns, advertisers pay the ad network on an impressions basis, meaning, every 1,000 times the ad displays.
+Instead of paying for each click on an ad like in PPC (or Adwords) campaigns, advertisers pay the ad network on an impression's basis, meaning, every 1,000 times the ad displays.
 This method is popular for brand awareness and relaying messages to audiences.
 There are far more websites charging for advertising on a CPM basis vs. a CPC basis.

-Search Engine Result Pages: After a user searches for something on Google or Bing, the pages of links that are shown are called the SERPs.
+Search Engine Result Pages: After a user search for something on Google or Bing, the pages of links that are shown are called the SERPs.
 Both organic links, or sites that aren’t paying to show in search engines, and PPC ads are shown here together.